dlizarra/spring-boot-react-webpack-starter/README.md

 # Spring Boot and React starter app

-> Starter webapp using Spring Boot on the backend and React on the frontend, with Maven and Webpack as build tools.
+> Starter webapp using Spring Boot on the backend and React on the frontend, with Maven and Webpack as build tools, with hot-reloading on both sides.

 ## Quickstart
 To run the app you just need to: